simhanature/SHXMLParser/README.md

 NSArray			*dataArray		= [SHXMLParser getDataAtPath:@"rss.channel.item" fromResultObject:resultObject];
 ```

-Note: In case, the path used ("rss.channel.item") contains only one item, NSDictionary will be returned instead of NSArray
+Note: In case, the path used ("rss.channel.item") contains only one item, NSDictionary will be returned instead of NSArray.
+If the path leads to leaf with just a string value,
+    string value will be returned.

 If you want to convert dictionary objects in your data array into a class object for type safety, use code below.